2600hz/monster-ui/docs/svgIcons.md

   * `sso-linkedin--color`: LinkedIn color
   * `sso-linkedin--grey`: LinkedIn grey
 4. [Telicon Icons v2][telicon]
   A third party SVG icon system for Monster UI.
-The list of icons is available at [its official website][telicon2iconlist].
-To use the icons via Monster helpers, you should prefix the ID with `telicon2--`.
-For example, if you want to render the icon `phone-outbound`, the ID to be used inside Monster will be `telicon2--phone-outbound`.
+The list of icons is available on [the official website][telicon2iconlist].
+To use these icons in Monster UI, you can use the dedicated `telicon` Handlebars helper: `{{telicon "phone-outbound"}}`.

 [telicon]: https://joshsanders.github.io/telicon/
 [telicon2iconlist]: https://joshsanders.github.io/telicon/icon-sheet.html